The Master in Management specialisation of the MSc in Business Administration is a 60 EC programme and has a duration of 12 months.

-Accounting is referred to as the language of business, because it is widely used to describe all types of business activities.
+Accounting is referred to as the language of business because it is widely used to describe all types of business activities.
 This course provides an introduction to the fundamentals of accounting.
 We discuss the various ways in which financial and non-financial information can be collected, and how this information is communicated to those making decisions.
 In general, we distinguish between financial accounting and management accounting.

-Financial accounting deals with the primary financial statements – balance sheet, income statement, and cash flow statement – and is designed primarily to assist investors and creditors in deciding where or whether to invest their money.
+Financial accounting deals with the primary financial statements – balance sheet, income statement, and cash flow statement – and is designed primarily to assist investors and creditors in deciding where to invest their money.
 How financial statements are prepared and what laws and regulations financial reporting has to comply with is discussed in this part of the course.
 The determination of needs for information, the design of an accounting information system, and the provision of (financial and non-financial) information are important steps.

 Management accounting emphasizes the use of accounting information for internal planning and control purposes.
 Any organization’s long-term competitive success is critically dependent on (1) the quality of accounting information about its products, services, processes, suppliers, and customers, (2) its ability to act rationally on that information, and (3) its ability to motivate its employees and control its performance consistent with that information.
-Topics in this part of the course include cost accounting terminology, activity-based costing, cost-volume-profit analysis, budgeting, and decision making.
+Topics in this part of the course include cost accounting terminology, activity-based costing, value-based management, cost-volume-profit analysis, budgeting, responsibility accounting, and decision making.

 Taught by Dr M. Margolin.

-Building My Career runs across block 1-5 and consists of various (digital) questionnaires, exercises, lectures, and other formats to prepare you for the labour market and your future career.
+Building my Career runs across block 1-5 and consists of various (digital) questionnaires, exercises, lectures, and other formats to prepare you for the labour market and your future career.
 As this preparation is not a straightforward, easy process we invite you first to start with an internal journey and learn more about yourself – in terms of personal drivers, interests and values and then find a fit with the external side – the industries.

 The diverse tools as used in this course will include not only job search and acquisition techniques, but also the tools for personal career development that provide the best insight into tactical decision-making; identifying and choosing from options with the goal of optimal career fulfilment now and in the future.